wtlin1228/dev-note/docs/typescript.md

 - Omit and Pick
 - Readonly
 - Object to Union Type
+- Object to Union of Tuples
+- Object to Union of All Possible Combinations of Attributes
+- Object to Union of Template Literals
 - Get All Possible Values
 - Wrap External Library
 - Validate Value with Opaque and Type Guard